 First, we have created a QUIC profile for Wireshark.
 It is in our Profiles repository – you can find that repository here.
 You will need to download and install that profile in your Wireshark personal configuration.

 As you dive deeper into QUIC, you may want to refer to the detailed RFC drafts.
-Surprisingly there are approximately 30 internet draft specifications dealine with QUIC.
+Surprisingly there are approximately 30 internet draft specifications deadline with QUIC.
 You can find those drafts here.

 Next, you will want to perform a simple capture on your computer by: